Paris Peace Accords: Assessment

-According to Finnish historian Jussi Hanhimäki, due to triangular diplomacy which isolated it, South Vietnam was "pressurized into accepting an agreement that virtually ensured its collapse".
+According to Finnish historian Jussi Hanhimäki, due to triangular diplomacy (US–China–USSR) which isolated it, South Vietnam was "pressurized into accepting an agreement that virtually ensured its collapse."
 During negotiations, Kissinger stated that the United States would not intervene militarily 18 months after an agreement, but that it might intervene before that.
-In Vietnam War historiography, this has been termed the "decent interval".
+In Vietnam War historiography, this has been termed the "decent interval."